smikhalevski/parallel-universe/README.md

 // ⮕ Promise<() => void>
 ```

-You can check that the lock is [`locked`](https://smikhalevski.github.io/parallel-universe/classes/Lock.html#locked)
+You can check that the lock is [locked](https://smikhalevski.github.io/parallel-universe/classes/Lock.html#isLocked)
 before acquiring a lock.

-For example, if you want to force an async callback executions to be sequential you can use ane external lock:
+For example, if you want to force an async callback executions to be sequential you can use an external lock:

 ```ts
 const lock = new Lock();